 The law says that interest paid on a loan secured by your account balance is nondeductible if any of the account balance used to secure the loan is attributable to elective deferrals that you made.
-Well heck, that's why you signed up for a 401(k) or 403(b) plan -- to elect to defer part of your wages into the plan.
+Well, heck, that's why you signed up for a 401(k) or 403(b) plan -- to elect to defer part of your wages into the plan.
 So it's easy to see that this exception virtually prohibits an interest deduction for interest that you pay on loans against your 401(k) or 403(b) plan.
-It's possible that the vested balance in your account is totally from non-elective employer contributions, but that's extremely unlikely.
+It's possible that the vested balance in your account is totally from non-elective employer contributions, but extremely unlikely.
 So generally, interest that you pay on your 401(k) or 403(b) loan is nondeductible -- regardless of how the loan funds were originally used.

 Exceptions for other plans

 Think you're in the clear, since you're borrowing from your pension plan and not your 401(k) plan?
 Well, you could be, but there is another exception that you must overcome: You can't be considered a "key employee."
-If you're considered a key employee, the interest that you pay on your loan is considered nondeductible.
-A key employee is anybody who fits one of the following three definitions (note that you have to fit only one to be a key employee):
+If you're considered a key employee, the interest that you pay on your loan is considered non-deductible.
+A key employee is anybody who fits one of the following three definitions (note that you only have to fit one to be a key employee):